 Fixed Interest Rates vs. Variable Interest Rates

 With variable rate loans, your payments increase if rates rise.
-Make it easy, secure a fixed rate today.
+Make it easier, secure a fixed rate today.
 You will know exactly how much to pay each month until you pay the loan in full.

-Only get variable rate loans when you can pay off the balance in one year.
+Only get a variable rate loan when you can pay off the balance in one year.
 For most people, it’s better to hedge your bets and choose a fixed rate loan.

 Avoid These Types of Companies

 You want to avoid debt relief and debt management companies.
-There are legit companies in this sector, but they are more expensive.
-To save money, consolidate your debt yourself.
+There are legit companies in this sector, but they can be expensive.

 If you go this route, verify the company is legit.
 Ask the National Foundation of Credit Counselors.
 For many, this is the leading agency for credit counselors.

 What to Do When You Consolidate Your Debt

 This is not a “get out of jail free card” to borrow more money.
 You must still repay your current balance.
 The only difference is that you’ll pay less in interest.

 These three tactics below will help you stay on track.